eleetyson/wuphf/README.md

 ### WUPHF
 Theranos.
 Nikola.
 WUPHF.
-Recent history is littered with the unfulfilled visions of charismatic, though equally dishonest, entrepreneurs.
+Recent history is littered with the unfulfilled visions of charismatic, though equally dishonest entrepreneurs.

-While I can't (yet) bring Ryan Howard's brainchild to life, I've created a simplified version of WUPHF to help anyone annoy their friends.

-Fire off emails and text messages simultaneously from your personal dashboard.
+While I can't (yet) bring Ryan Howard's brainchild to life, I've created a simplified version of WUPHF to help with distant socializing.
+Fire off emails and text messages simultaneously from a single dashboard.

+You can start annoying your friends at <https://trywuphf.herokuapp.com>.

+###### Credit
+WUPHF is built on Rails, HTML, and CSS.
+It uses Rails' Action Mailer to send emails and [Twilio's API](https://www.twilio.com/docs/sms/quickstart/ruby) for SMS messages.
+All illustrations from [Pablo Stanley](https://www.opendoodles.com/), quotes from The Office, and typos from me.